Medical Treatment For Vaginal Yeast Infections (Candida infection)

 Symptoms can be mild or very severe.
 If your symptoms are very severe, you will be unlikely to be able to ignore them.

-Do I need to see you if I think I have a yeast infection?
+What if I think I have a yeast infection?
+Do I need to visit Advanced Primary Care?

 It depends.
 If you have never had a yeast infection before, you should come in and see me.
 Yeast infection symptoms can be similar to the symptoms of certain sexually transmitted infections.
 It is best to be sure you actually have a yeast infection.